dankamongmen/notcurses/README.md

 // with this ncplane are invalidated, and must not be used after the call. void ncplane_erase(struct ncplane* n);

-// Set the current fore/background color using RGB specifications.
-If the
-// terminal does not support directly-specified 3x8b cells (24-bit "Direct
-// Color", indicated by the "RGB" terminfo capability), the provided values
-// will be interpreted in some lossy fashion.
-None of r, g, or b may exceed 255.
-// "HP-like" terminals require setting foreground and background at the same
-// time using "color pairs"; notcurses will manage color pairs transparently. int ncplane_set_fg(struct ncplane* n, int r, int g, int b);
-int ncplane_set_bg(struct ncplane* n, int r, int g, int b);

-// use the default color for the foreground/background void ncplane_fg_default(struct ncplane* n);
-void ncplane_bg_default(struct ncplane* n);

 // Set the specified style bits for the ncplane 'n', whether they're actively
 // supported or not.
 void ncplane_styles_set(struct ncplane* n, unsigned stylebits);